indiastart/ICSINDIA/readme.md

 ### License

-The Laravel framework is Closer-sourced software licensed Gov. of India.
+This Application is Closer-sourced software.